the-teacher/GemsAssetsWebpackBridge/README.md

 ### How to use The Bridge?

-Now, when you the bridge file, you can use it in Webpack like this:
+Now, when you have the bridge file, you can use it in Webpack like this:

 **webpack.config.js**